DD4WH/Teensy-DCF77/README.md

 - the Teensy audio board takes the MIC input signal and digitizes it with 176400ksps (so you are able to receive up to 88kHz)
 - that is a Direct Sampling Receiver like the really expensive and professional SDRs
 - the signal is bandpass-filtered around 77.5kHz
-- the signal is fed to a 256-point FFT for visual inspection AND for peak analysis in order to extract the time information bits
+- the signal is fed to a 1024-point FFT for visual inspection AND for peak analysis in order to extract the time information bits
-- the signal is multiplied with a local oscillator working at 76900Hz
+- the signal is multiplied with a local oscillator working at 76900Hz that´s the principle of a DC (direct conversion) receiver, I think.

+Audio:
 - the signal is lowpass-filtered (however, the biquads are not very good at low frequencies, be careful here!)
-- you can hear the audio signal from DCF77 with a 600Hz tone (77500Hz-76900Hz) that´s the principle of a DC (direct conversion) receiver, I think
+- you can hear the audio signal from DCF77 with a 600Hz tone (77500Hz-76900Hz)

+The "BIN" of FFT-Data which corresponds to 77.5kHz is now used for the remaining steps:

+AGC:
+The fft-bin-value is used to generate a very slow moving average.
+It gets compared against upper and lower constants.
+A too high value decreases the gain, a too low value increases it.

+Decoding: